bovender/configure-server/README.md

 downloaded the Courier schema from the Ubuntu repositories, converted it to [OLC][zytrax-olc] ("cn=schema,cn=config") format, and included it in the script.

+Creating new attributes and classes without registered object ID (OID) is not considered good LDAP practice.
+Therefore I refrained from simply creating my own objectClass and chose to use the Courier schemas.

+To enable Postfix and Dovecot to look up information in the LDAP directory, another branch of the DIT is created as `ou=auth,dc=$domain,dc=$tld`; the corresponding entries are:

+ cn=dovecot,ou=auth,dc=$domain,dc=$tld
+ cn=postfix,ou=auth,dc=$domain,dc=$tld

+These two users have ACL-controlled access to `ou=users,dc=$domain,dc=$tld`.

+In summary, the DIT that the script sets up looks as follows:

+TODO

+__Important note:__ OpenLDAP is _extremely_ picky about spaces in LDIF files.
+Ordinarily every line is expected to have no leading spaces.
+If a line is continued, it must have a _trailing_ space, and the continuation line must have one _leading_ space.
+In my experience, a common cause of LDAP import errors is omission of the _trailing_ space on a continued line!

 ### Postfix ###